Probiotics and prebiotics for depression: The connection between the microbiome and mood.

 A growing body of research shows that the gut microbiota affects our physical and mental health in many ways, including being linked to depression.
-Depression may be associated with an altered gut microbiota.
+Depression is associated with an altered gut microbiota.
 Jiang et al analyzed fecal samples from both depressed individuals and individuals who weren’t depressed.
 Results showed that the depressed individuals’ fecal samples contained increased amounts of harmful bacteria and reduced amounts of beneficial bacteria.
-This should get us thinking about how we can use probiotics for depression .
+This should get us thinking about how we can use probiotics for depression.

 The type and quantity of microorganisms that make up the gut microbiota are affected by our environment, diet, stress, use of antibiotics and even cleaning products and disinfectants.
 While our focus is depression, alterations in the gut microbiota are linked to obesity, metabolic syndrome, irritable bowel syndrome, autoimmune disorders, allergies, autism and neurological issues.
 That’s important to note, since chronic health issues can exacerbate an underlying depression.